Digital Nomad Life in Costa Rica

 When we asked people living in Costa Rica what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Costa Rica has a lot of appeal.
 There is a vibrant culture and a welcoming attitude towards newcomers, making for a supportive and engaging atmosphere.
 Nature spots are abundant, and the vibrant and diverse landscape provides many opportunities for outdoor recreational activities.
 Costa Rica's transportation infrastructure is relatively good for a Latin American country, making it easy to travel within and around the country.
 The cost of living is generally lower than in most first-world countries and there are a variety of international restaurants and grocery stores.
 A combination of low taxes and tax incentives makes Costa Rica an attractive place to live and work.
-The combination of warm weather and modern amenities make it a great place to call home for digital nomads and expats alike," remarked one foreigner who made the move to Costa Rica.
+The combination of warm weather and modern amenities make it a great place to call home for digital nomads and expats alike," said one expat who made the move to Costa Rica.

 Where should I live in Costa Rica?